-Men can make excellent money with a high school diploma in a number of occupations.
+Men can make excellent money ($100,000) with only a high school degree in an number of occupations.

-Women can also make $100,000+ with a high school diploma, but they tend to do it generally in three ways:
+Women can also make excellent money with only a high school degree, but they tend to do it generally in three ways:

 2) They work in commissioned sales rather than salaried sales.
 A sharp woman can many times outsell a man because of the dynamics between the sexes.
 A sharp woman calling on a male client many times gets more time and attention than a male calling on the same client.